 But, it remains that other industries are way ahead in terms of implementing AI into their core practise.
 The transportation industry uses AI to optimize routes and traffic navigation through reinforcement learning (trial and error for computers); whilst the pharmaceutical sector has invested huge amounts in software which predicts constructability issues.
 Both examples can be applied to the construction industry.
 Transportation’s trial and error AI system could use data on previous construction projects to better plan and schedule work timelines and pharmaceutical’s constructability software could predict risks and the structural integrity of various technical solutions.

 The possibilities are frankly endless.
 It may well be that in the future AI is used at all stages of a construction project.
 During the planning stage artificially intelligent machines could survey sites independent from human interaction.
-Once a project is underway AI scheduling programs could manage each tradespersons workload – if someone phones in sick changes are automatically made, affecting the whole site.
-Autonomous site machinery could work in areas too dangerous for humans and during post-construction AI systems could regulate the building’s temperature and energy usage.
+Once a project is underway AI scheduling programs could manage each tradespersons workload.
+For example, if someone phones in sick, the system makes automatic changes, affecting the whole site.
+Autonomous site machinery could work in areas too dangerous for humans.
+Additionally, during post-construction AI systems could regulate the building’s temperature and energy usage.

 But none of this looks to be nascent or forthcoming.
 Funds are simply not being directed towards technology and AI.
 This is despite numerous start-ups offering innovative solutions to the industry’s two biggest bugbears: running overtime and overbudget.
 Techemergence lists AI programs currently available which range from 3D modelling for MEP systems to a photo and video engine which flags potential safety risks on site.